sdonthi-uark/restaurantweb-azure-appservice/Assignments/A2-Deploying WebApp.md

 You will also need to have an Azure account.
 If you do not have one, you can sign up for a free account at [https://azure.microsoft.com/en-us/free/](https://azure.microsoft.com/en-us/free/).

 ## Deliverables
-1. A screenshot of the Azure App Service dashboard showing the deployed web app.
-2. A screenshot of the webpage running, be sure to include the URL in the screenshot.
+1. A screenshot of the webpage running, be sure to include the URL in the screenshot.
-3. A screenshot of the Resource Visualizer showing the resource group and the resources created by the deployment.
+2. A screenshot of the Resource Visualizer showing the resource group and the resources created by the deployment.
-4. Answer the questions in the assignment on the submission screen.
+3. Answer the questions in the assignment on the submission screen.

 ## Changes and Additions
 Keep in mind the following steps as you proceed through the tutorial: